Secondary Age Groups for 2021: Years 7-8, Years 9-10 and Years 11-12

 - RACI Chemistry Encouragement Award (Royal Australian Chemical Institute NSW) Awarded to the best two secondary students demonstrating ability, skill and promise for chemistry RACI Chemistry Encouragement Award Criteria

-- Rowe Scientific Depth Study Awards Awarded to the best Year 11 and 12 practical investigations or secondary-sourced investigations that most effectively communicate how their depth study has enabled the student to develop and acquire a deeper knowledge and understanding of one or more clearly identified concepts found within or inspired by the syllabus Rowe Scientific Depth Study Awards Criteria
+- Rowe Scientific Depth Study Awards Awarded to the best Year 11 and 12 practical investigations or secondary-sourced investigations that most effectively communicate how their depth study has enabled the student to develop and acquire a deeper knowledge and understanding of one or more clearly identified concepts found within or inspired by the syllabus.

 - Sebel Testing and Evaluation Awards three K-12 students who incorporate the most extensive testing or evaluation routine in their investigation or innovation (still to be confirmed).

-- 2020 ISEF Prize Subject to funding from our major sponsors and pending announcement of details for the 2020 Regeneron ISEF.
+- 2021 ISEF Prize (TBC) Subject to funding from our major sponsors and pending announcement of details for the 2022 Regeneron ISEF.

-- 2020 Broadcom MASTERS International Delegate Subject to funding from our major sponsors and pending announcement of details for Broadcom MASTERS International.
-The selected student must be a prizewinner, a good communicator and be born after 17th May 2005.
+- 2021 Broadcom MASTERS International Delegate (TBC) Subject to funding from our major sponsors and pending announcement of details for Broadcom MASTERS International.
+The selected student must be a prizewinner, a good communicator and be born after 17th May 2006.

-- 2020 Broadcom MASTERS International Honorary Mention One student with a top entry from Years 7-8 will be selected as a reserve for the Broadcom MASTERS International delegate.
-The selected student, who will receive $100 in cash, must also be a prizewinner, a good communicator and be born after 17th May 2005.
+- 2021 Broadcom MASTERS International Honorary Mention (TBC) One student with a top entry from Years 7-8 will be selected as a reserve for the Broadcom MASTERS International delegate.
+The selected student, who will receive $100 in cash, must also be a prizewinner, a good communicator and be born after 17th May 2006.

 Certificates for everyone who enters: